-In the futuristic world of 1970 the United States Space Force, having established an orbiting space station, readies a reconnaissance mission to survey the Moon for a future base.
-The assigned mission commander, Major Moore, is annoyed to find that his co-pilot has been replaced with the more famous Colonel Briteis.
-Unfortunately the two of them have more serious problems to worry about, as the sinister enemies of Freedom have replaced their photographic specialist with a saboteur who is tasked with destroying the space station.
+In the futuristic world of 1970, the United States Space Force — having established an orbiting space station — readies a reconnaissance mission to survey the Moon for a future base.
+The assigned mission commander, Major Moore (Ford), is annoyed to find that his co-pilot has been replaced with the more famous Colonel Briteis (Martell).
+Unfortunately, the two of them have more serious problems to worry about, as the sinister enemies of Freedom have replaced their photographic specialist with a saboteur who is tasked with destroying the space station.
 When the imposter is uncovered, his desperate struggle with Moore sends the rocket off course, forcing them to land on the moon, thereby establishing America's first lunar base.

 The movie has the following tropes:

 - 20 Minutes into the Future: The movie is set in 1970, which meant they were only a year out regarding the moon landing.

 - Belligerent Sexual Tension: It's no surprise that Major Moore and Colonel Briteis are married by the end of the movie, as they snark at each other constantly throughout it.

 - Compilation Movie: The film is assembled from several episodes of the never-released TV series Ring Around the Moon.